EFTEC/BladeOne/README.md

 - ~~@csrf.
 Pending~~ DONE
 - ~~@dd.
 Done.
 Ugly but it is done too.~~ DONE
 - ~~@method.
 Pending~~ DONE
+- Comment with the name of the template folder.
+It is not done because it could break functionality.
+ BladeOne allows to write and work even with non-html templates.

 ## License
 MIT License.
-BladeOne (c) 2016-2019 Jorge Patricio Castro Castillo Blade (c) 2012 Laravel Team (This code is based and inspired in the work of the team of Laravel, however BladeOne is mostly a original work)
+BladeOne (c) 2016-2020 Jorge Patricio Castro Castillo Blade (c) 2012 Laravel Team (This code is based and inspired in the work of the team of Laravel, however BladeOne is mostly a original work)